larsjaakko/nextgenstats-spider/README.md

 The `year` parameter is mandatory, and can currently take values between `2016` and `2019`.
 The scraper will still run with years outside this interval, but will (obviously) only return data if it exists on the Next Gen Stats website.

 **Week**<br>
-The 'week' parameter is optional and can take the following values:
+The `week` parameter is optional and can take the following values:
 * `reg` for all weekly data from the regular season.
 This is the default value, and will be used if the `week` parameter is not provided.
 * `post` for all weekly data from the postseason.
 * `all` for the overall season totals (i.e. not broken down by week)